baentsch/oqs-software/haproxy/README.md

 ### Building

-Creating the appliance is a two-step process executed by the script `dockerbuild.sh`:
+Creating the appliance is a two-step process executed by the script `dockerbuild.sh` in the `alpine` folder:

 - Compile-Install: All components introduced above are build and installed to a local folder (`opt`)
 - Build: Only the resultant libraries and executables are loaded into a minimal Alpine image